Academic Common Market

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

-Residents of other states may contract for entry into University of Louisville in dentistry.
-This institution receives more than $20,000 annually from other SREB states.
+Residents of other states may contract for entry into the University of Louisville’s dentistry program.
+This institution received $21,300 from other SREB states.